Big Time (Whigfield song): Music video

 In the accompanying music video for "Big Time", Whigfield walks in a deserted countryside with a shopping cart with foods.
 She wears a red dress.
 A white cabriolet with three girls are passing by and Whigfield goes with them.
 Other scenes show Whigfield singing while standing on a wrecking ball.
 She and the girls also stops at a car repair shop to get the car fixed.
 Then they drive on.
 At the end the shopping cart is being emptied from a rock crush.
-The video was later published on YouTube in March 2013.
+The video was later made available by X-Energy on YouTube in 2013.